10 Best Things to Do in Kuala Lumpur Malaysia

 4. KLCC Park

-It gives access to the kid’s playground and water park and is also home to the musical water fountains which are a joy to watch in an evening.
+It gives access to the kid’s playground and water park and is also home to the musical water fountains, which are a joy to watch in the evening.

-The park itself is home to over 74 species of trees and a plethora of waterfalls, fountains which are scattered around the park and reflecting in the sunlight.
+The park is home to over 74 species of trees and many waterfalls, which are scattered around the park and reflecting in the sunlight.

-The park gives very different views of the city which are rare, and provide some respite from all the hustle and bustle that is going on a few short meters away.
+The park gives very different views of the city, which are rare, and provides some respite from all the hustle and bustle going on a few short meters away.

 5. KL Bird Park

-This is the centerpiece of the highly regarded 60-ha Lake Gardens, which in itself has now been renamed as The Perdana Botanical Gardens.
+This is the centerpiece of the highly regarded 60-ha Lake Gardens, now renamed The Perdana Botanical Gardens.

-The bird park also is known as the Taman Burung Kuala Lumpur, the covered KL bird park is touted as being the largest in the world.
+The bird park is also known as the Taman Burung Kuala Lumpur; the covered KL bird park is touted as the largest in the world.
 Opened in 1991, the park is now home to over 200 bird species from around the globe.

-This can be a treat to take children to because most of the birds are allowed to roam around free and are used to being around people.
+This can be a treat to take children to because most birds are allowed to roam freely and are used to being around people.

-There is a walk-in aviary that is home to 60 species of both foreign and local bird species which include peacocks and the world’s largest species of pigeon.
+A walk-in aviary is home to 60 species of foreign and local bird species, including peacocks and the world’s largest species of pigeon.

-Inside the park, many of the species are segregated into types so you can find the world of parrots, Flamingo Pond, Hornbill park and numerous others.
+Inside the park, many species are segregated into types so that you can find the world of parrots, Flamingo Pond, Hornbill Park, and numerous others.
 Each of the species is free to fly around their respective enclosures.

 6. Sultan Abdul Samad Building

-For one of the most historical landmarks in KL, there is nothing that holds as much history as the Sultan Abdul Samad Building.
-It sits across the road from the old KL railway station, and unfortunately no longer serves any official purpose.
+For one of the most historical landmarks in KL, nothing holds as much history as the Sultan Abdul Samad Building.
+It sits across the road from the old KL railway station and no longer serves any official purpose.

 It was once the home of the Ministry of Information Communications and Culture of Malaysia, and since it ceased serving this, it has become one of KL’s most must-see places.

-With all of its construction being of brick, it has plenty of gothic influences along with Moorish and other western styles.
+With all of its construction made of brick, it has plenty of Gothic influences along with Moorish and other Western styles.

-It is full of porches, arches and curved colonnades which are topped with bright copper cupolas and a 40+ meter high clock tower.
+It is full of porches, arches, and curved colonnades,, topped with bright copper domes and a 40+ meter high clock tower.

 7. Central Market

-The famous Central Market is close by to the Pasar Seni MRT station and a quick walk from Petaling Street, so it is easy to access rather than the need to take a cab.
+The famous Central Market is close to the Pasar Seni MRT station and a quick walk from Petaling Street, so it is easy to access rather than needing a cab.
 Although not ideal for kids, there are still some things that can keep them amused.

-With artists, who will be more than happy to draw a picture of the children for a small fee, to the vast amount of must-try dining experiences of central Kuala Lumpur.
+With artists who will be more than happy to draw a picture of the children for a small fee, to the vast must-try dining experiences of central Kuala Lumpur.

-This doesn’t take away anything from the 350+ stores, kiosks where there is pretty much everything available form handicrafts, antiques, local batik, and souvenirs.
-Built-in 1928 as a wet market that supplied much of the produce until the 1980’s it was converted into the craft market that is found today.
+This doesn’t take away anything from the 350+ stores and kiosks where there is pretty much everything available from handicrafts, antiques, local batik, and souvenirs.
+Built in 1928 as a wet market that supplied much of the produce until the 1980’s, it was converted into the craft market that is found today.

 National Museum Kuala Lumpur